urswilke/datadaptor/README.md

 and want to modify some of the content.

-In datenanpassr there’s, an [Excel file](inst/extdata/mapping.xlsx) included to show you how this can be done:
+In datenanpassr there’s, an [Excel file](inst/extdata/mapping.xlsx) included to demonstrate you how this can be done with this package:

 ``` r
 mapping_filepath <- system.file("extdata", "mapping.xlsx", package = "datenanpassr")